Q&A: The end of the Islamic State group’s “caliphate”

 WHAT IS THE COST OF LIBERATION?

-The grueling four-year air and ground campaign against IS has killed or wounded tens of thousands of people, drove hundreds of thousands from their homes and left a swath of destruction stretching from the suburbs of Damascus to central Iraq.
+The grueling four-year air and ground campaign against IS has killed or wounded tens of thousands of people, driven hundreds of thousands from their homes and left a swath of destruction stretching from the suburbs of Damascus to central Iraq.

 The major cities IS once held — Mosul, Raqqa, Fallujah and Ramadi — have all seen major devastation.

 The group put up fierce resistance nearly everywhere, using civilians as human shields and launching waves of car bomb and suicide attacks.
-As it slowly retreated, it left behind booby-traps and explosives that in many areas have yet to be cleared.
+As it slowly retreated, it left behind booby traps and explosives that in many areas have yet to be cleared.

 The U.S.-led coalition dropped tens of thousands of bombs over Syria and Iraq to help its allies on the ground advance, sometimes pulverizing entire city blocks.
 Syrian government forces backed by Russian air power battled IS in some areas, as did Iraq’s state-sanctioned militias, with help from Iran.